Background image

 Perspective

-Illuminating Outdoors with Purpose
+Illuminating The Outdoors with Purpose

-1. Prioritize Downlighting
+1. Prioritize Shielding and Direction

-2. Implement Smart Controls
+4. Implement Adaptive Controls

 Closing Thoughts